 The Museum is laid out so that you can get up close to cars.
 There are a few cars that you can even get behind the wheel and pretend you are driving in the 1900’s.
 Just look out for the signs on the cars that tell you which one’s you can jump in and have a go.

 Test your knowledge with our activity sheets and trails as you travel through our themed zones.
-Younger visitors can even cruise in one of our push along cars.
+Younger visitors can even cruise in one of our push along cars (not available on event days, click here for a list of upcoming events).
 Ask one of our Museum Assistants for more information.

 Touch Screen Interactives